Gerald L. K. Smith

-Gerald Lyman Kenneth Smith (February 27, 1898 – April 15, 1976) was an American Disciples clergyman, politician and organizer known for his populist and far-right demagoguery.
-He began his career as a leader of the populist Share Our Wealth movement during the Great Depression.
+Gerald Lyman Kenneth Smith (February 27, 1898 – April 15, 1976) was an American Disciples clergyman, politician and organizer known for his populist and far-right activism.
+He began his career as a leader of the Share Our Wealth movement during the Great Depression.
 After the death of Huey Long he shifted away from advocating wealth redistribution towards anti-communism and later anti-semitism, becoming known for far-right causes.
 He founded the America First Party in 1943 and was its 1944 presidential candidate, winning fewer than 1,800 votes.
 In 1947, he founded the Christian Nationalist Party, which would become the Christian Nationalist Crusade, a vehicle that would lead to the emergence of Christian Identity as an organized movement.

 Smith has been noted as "the most persistently successful of America's anti-Jewish propagandists" and "the most infamous American fascist".

-Late in life, he built the Christ of the Ozarks statue in Eureka Springs, Arkansas, with donations, and initiated the Passion Play there.
+Late in life, he built the Christ of the Ozarks statue in Eureka Springs, Arkansas, and initiated the Passion Play there.

 Early life and education

 Gerald Lyman Kenneth Smith was born on February 27, 1898, in Pardeeville, Wisconsin, to Sarah and Lyman Z. Smith.
 He had one sister, Barbara, who was ten years older.
-His father was a traveling salesman and preacher who spoke on patriotic occasions and was a supporter of Robert La Follette.
+His father was a traveling salesman and preacher who spoke on patriotic occasions and was a supporter of politician Robert La Follette.
 Gerald Smith said of his childhood, "We took it for granted that the word 'Christian' was the companion for the word 'American.'"
 The family moved to rural Richland County, Wisconsin, and Gerald Smith received a public education, first at rural schools and then at a larger school in Viola.
 After Lyman Smith recovered from pernicious anemia, which he had suffered from during most of his son's childhood, the family moved to Viroqua, Wisconsin, where Gerald Smith graduated high school in 1915.

 In 1918, after two and a half years of study, Smith graduated from Valparaiso University in Indiana with a degree in biblical studies.
 Smith enlisted in the United States Army but was not deployed before the end of World War I. An attack of nephritis forced him to return to Viroqua to recuperate.